-Purpose The aAlternative scheduling work week addresses the need for flexibility for both the employer and employee.
+The alternative work week addresses the need for flexibility for both the employer and employee.
 It allows employers to better utilize facilities and equipment by reducing idle time, enhances customer service due to potential for expanded service hours, and maximizes the value of employee compensation and benefit expenses.
-In addition, the alternative scheduling work week can improve the ability to recruit and retain workers and decrease tardiness and absenteeism.
-Employees can benefit from reduced less time commutinge times, reduction in transportation costs, childcare or other daily work-related expenses, and possible increased morale and productivity.
+In addition, the alternative work week can improve the ability to recruit and retain workers and decrease tardiness and absenteeism.
+Employees can benefit from less time commuting, reduction in transportation costs, childcare or other daily work-related expenses, and possible increased morale and productivity.